marvelm/keymouse/README.md

 # keymouse

 keymouse is allows you to control your mouse with your keyboard.

-Run the jar and use the arrow keys to move the mouse.
+### Usage
-Use "\" to toggle the application.
+[Download](https://github.com/marvelm/keymouse/releases/download/0.1.0-SNAPSHOT/keymouse-0.1.0-SNAPSHOT-standalone.jar) and run the jar.

-Use ";" to click.
+Use the arrow keys to move the mouse, "\" to toggle the application and ";" to click.